 9. PLASTIC SWORD – ideally with some sort of belt or holster so they can woosh it out & get the bad guys!

-11. NERF BOW & ARROW – we’ve had cheaper brands but Nerf seems to hold up the best
+11. NERF DARTS BOW & ARROW – we’ve had cheaper brands but Nerf seems to hold up the best!
+Look at Walmart or Target for better pricing.

 12. LEGIT TOY BOW AND ARROW!!
 This thing is serious.
 It won’t kill someone, but it’d REALLY hurt to get shot with this.
 We don’t treat it like a toy, it’s a “tool.”
 We’re very careful to distinguish between toys and tools and we have very specific rules for using this bow and arrow set.
 It’s pretty cool & the arrows go really far.
-My current 6 year old is very responsible with this, but obviously use your judgement.
+My current 6 year old is very responsible with this, but it’s almost as tall as he is.
+Probably better for an older kid… obviously use your judgement.
 You know your kid!

 13. WALKIE TALKIES – these get used for all kinds of imaginative play.
 They’re a great way to get your kids playing OUTSIDE.